Quebecca/qc_redirects/README.md

         mod{
             qcRedirects{
                 csvExport {
-                    // Database column name that will be used to order the records in the csv file orderBy = createdon
+                    // Database column name that will be used to sort the records in the csv file orderBy = createdon
                     // Order Type ASC or DESC
                     orderType = DESC